 Rescuers scoured the wide waters of a Volga River reservoir on Monday, searching with dimming hopes for survivors after an aged, overloaded cruise ship sank amid wind and rain.
-Thirteen people were confirmed dead, but more than 100 remained missing.
+More than 40 people were confirmed dead, with dozens still missing.

 Emergencies Minister Sergei Shoigu was quoted by Russian news agencies as saying Monday that 208 people were believed to have been aboard the Bulgaria when it sank Sunday afternoon in the middle of the river in the Tatarstan region, about 450 miles east of Moscow.
 That's nearly 75 percent more than the 120 the boat was licensed to carry, officials said.